dustoff06/CMS/README.md

 If you use MOSAIC in your research, please cite:

-> Fulton, L. (2025). *MOSAIC: A Multi-Objective Signal Aggregation Framework for Forensic Anomaly Detection in Complex Panel Data.* Manuscript under review, Expert Systems with Applications.
+> Fulton, L. (2025). *MOSAIC: A Multi-Objective Signal Aggregation Framework for Forensic Anomaly Detection in Complex Panel Data.*